daleroberts/bv/README.md

 ## Subset images

 You can subset images using `gdal_translate` syntax which is `-srcwin xoff yoff xsize ysize`.
+For example, only displaying a small 1000x1000 area of the same large image above.

 <img src="https://github.com/daleroberts/bv/raw/master/docs/subset.png" width="800">